-However, this characteristic of permanence can be a challenge when it's time to transplant hostas.
-Sometimes gardeners need to move their hostas, because the plants have outgrown their spot, or a new patio installation is happening, or it's moving time and you don't want to leave a favorite variety behind.
+However, this characteristic of permanence can be a challenge when it's time to transplant a hosta.
+For a variety of reasons, you might have to dig, divide and move a hosta: when the plants have outgrown their location, when a new patio installation is happening, or it's moving time and you don't want to leave a favorite variety behind.
 What happens when you start digging up a plant that has been marking time in the same spot for years?

 Should You Transplant a Hosta?

 Hostas are tough plants, but in response to a stressful event like transplanting, they will exhibit a passive-aggressive reaction like your least favorite co-worker or frenemy.
 That is to say, they won't do something bad, like turn brown and die, but nor will they do much to increase their beauty and value in the landscape either.
-The question of whether to transplant a hosta is worth consideration for jumbo varieties especially, as they may pout in place for several years before resuming their slow march to maturity.
+The question of whether or not to transplant a hosta is worth consideration for jumbo varieties especially because they might pout in place for several years before resuming their slow march to maturity.

 When to Transplant Hostas

-You might tear a leaf here and there when digging up a hosta in the fall, but it won't damage the beauty of the plant, because new leaves will grow in the spring.
+You might tear a leaf here and there when digging up a hosta in the fall, but it won't damage the beauty of the plant because new leaves will emerge and unfurl in the spring.
 When you disturb the roots of hostas in the autumn months, they have a window of time in which to recover and adjust to their new home before the ground freezes.
-Even if a frost or freeze knocks the foliage back, as long as the ground hasn't frozen, the roots can continue to acclimate to the new surroundings.
+Even if a frost or freeze destroys the foliage, if the ground hasn't frozen, the roots will continue to acclimate to their new surroundings.

 How to Transplant Hostas

-It's D-Day: ready your shovel, and your back.
-The more rootstock you can preserve of your hosta, the better your plant will adjust to its new home.
-Prepare the hole in the new spot before you remove the hosta from its old place.
-You don't want it to linger in the yard like a fish out of water.
-Add a few shovels of compost or leaf mold to the new home, but don't over amend: The hosta must be able to flourish in the native soil.
+It's D-Day: ready your shovel and your back.
+The first step is to prepare the new planting hole before you remove the hosta from its current location.
+You don't want the plant to linger in the yard like a fish out of water and expose its roots to sunlight.
+Add a few shovels of compost or leaf mold to the new planting hole but don't over-amend the hole: the hosta must be able to acclimate and flourish in the native soil.

-After You Transplant a Hosta
+After Transplanting a Hosta